rudydesplan/Studi_devops/Activity 3/1/main_linux/README.md

 # How to set up Elasticsearch and connect it with your Kubernetes cluster

-Option 1: Deploy ECK (Elasticsearch Operator) in your Kubernetes cluster ECK is an open-source operator provided by Elastic, the company behind Elasticsearch.
+Option 1: Deploy ECK (Elasticsearch Operator) in your Kubernetes cluster.

+ECK is an open-source operator provided by Elastic, the company behind Elasticsearch.
 It simplifies the deployment and management of Elasticsearch clusters on Kubernetes.

-Option 2: Deploy a standalone Elasticsearch cluster
+Option 2: Deploy a standalone Elasticsearch cluster.

-In this option, you manually deploy and manage a standalone Elasticsearch cluster.
+You manually deploy and manage a standalone Elasticsearch cluster.

 ## I - Manual Deployment Using Kubernetes Manifests:
 This involves writing Kubernetes manifest files (YAML or JSON) for Elasticsearch and using kubectl apply to create the resources.